29.04.2024

 Of course, this was not the key challenge.
 Porting from x86 to ARM is now a common practice.
 It's just important to understand first of all the initial resource intensity of the game and its scale.

 The advantage for us was that Kingdom Come: Deliverance was developed on CryEngine 3.
-By the time we started working, we had already become familiar with this engine.
+By the time we started work, we had already become familiar with this engine.
 In 2021, we released (including under Switch) Crysis Remastered Trilogy.

 Two teams were responsible for the port: